 This is the grade the student is currently expected to achieve.
 This is a professional prediction based on their recent assessments, Independent Learning (homework), classwork and work ethic.
 This grade could change over the year depending on how much work and effort the student is putting in.

-Most Recent Assessment Grade: This is the grade achieved in a recent assessment.
+Most Recent Assessment Grade:

+This is the grade achieved in a recent assessment.
 Please note this reflects attainment in recently studied topics and does not necessarily indicate an overall working grade.
 This grade could go up and down over the year.

 Attitude to Learning: These set of grades are a representation of the attitude your child has shown to their learning in each of their subjects.
 The grid below will help you understand exactly what each grade on the progress check means and what you can do to support your child.

 Behaviour Effort Independent Learning Excellent Students behaviour is excellent in every lesson.
 This means that they behave in an exemplary way and go beyond the expectations of the CAW4B.
 Student's effort is excellent in every lesson.
 This means that the quality and quantity of work is excellent, going beyond the expectations of the subject.
-Student's IL is axcellent .
+Student's IL is excellent .
 This means that IL is always on time and the quality and quantity of work goes beyond the expectations of the subject.
 Good Students behaviour is good .
 This means that they behave in an appropriate way and meet the expectations of the CAW4B.
 Student's effort is good.
 This means that the quality and quantity of work is good and meets the expectations of the subject.
 Student's IL is good.
 This means that IL is submitted on time and is completed to a good standard.
-Student's behaviour causes some concern.
+Some Student's behaviour causes some concern.
 This means that, although they can behave appropriately, on occasions their behaviour disrupts their own and others' learning.
-Student's behaviour is a serious concern .
-This means that in most lessons they often do not meet the expectations of the CAW4B, will disturb the learning of others and take a disproportionate amount of teacher attention.
-Their behaviour way also often require the use of the higher levels of the CAW4B.
 Student's effort causes some concern .
 This means that effort is not consistently good across lessons.
 Students do not always meet expectations and sometimes lack effort with the quality and quantity of work produced.
 Student's IL is causing some concern.
 This means that it is not always submitted on time or not always completed to a standard expected by the subject at that stage of learning.
+Student's behaviour is a serious concern .
+This means that in most lessons they often do not meet the expectations of the CAW4B, will disturb the learning of others and take a disproportionate amount of teacher attention.
+Their behaviour may also often require the use of the higher levels of the CAW4B.
 Student's effort is a serious concern.
 This means that effort is often poor across lessons and the quality and quantity of work produced fails to meet the expectations of the subject.
 Student's IL is a serious concern this means that it is often late or not submitted and fails to meet the standard expected by the subject at that stage of learning.